semanticpy/owlreadyL/README.rst

   - Fix property defined as a subproperty of TransitiveProperty (and the like), but not of type ObjectProperty
   - Fix importlib.reload(owlready2)
   - Fix RDF/XML serialization of individuals whose class name start by a digit
+  - Fix RDF/XML serialization when ontology base IRI ends with /

 Links